unicef/publicgoods-toolkit/adoptability.md

   used, and evaluated, see
   [Producing Open Source](https://producingoss.com/en/publicity.html#security).
-  For a particularly clear exposition of how one large open source project uses CVE numbers, see the [Debian GNU/Linux project's description](https://www.debian.org/security/cve-compatibility).
+  For a particularly clear exposition of how one large open-source project uses CVE numbers, see the [Debian GNU/Linux project's description](https://www.debian.org/security/cve-compatibility).

   This may sound surprising, but if a project has a history of